hc-12/chains/README.md

 # Sublime in Chains
-A sublime calendar plugin to complete and mark your special goal everyday.
+A Sublime Text calendar plugin to complete and mark your special goal everyday.
 Inspired by Jerry Seinfield's "Don't break the chain".

 ![](sublimeinchains.png)